theuerc/Website/gitpod/docs/references/ides-and-editors/vscode-browser.md

 ## FAQs

-## Is it possible to intercept shortcuts like cmd+w in VSCode browser?
+## Is it possible to intercept shortcuts like cmd+w in VS Code browser?

 It is not possible to intercept <Keybind>Cmd + W</Keybind> directly in browsers like Chrome or Firefox, as it would require overriding the native keyboard shortcut.